Turning Claude Code into a Full‑Blown AI Operating System (aiOS)

 When triggered:

-- Run 3+ web searches with different phrasings.
+- Run three or more web searches with different phrasings.

-- Cross‑reference with code execution if numbers are involved.
+- Cross‑reference results with code execution when numbers are involved.

-- Output a markdown report with sources in `/reports/`.
+- Output a markdown report (including sources) to `/reports/`.

 # Skill: Git Deploy